 When potential customers read something about a product or service that is credible – meaning the topic is well researched, thought out, and believable – it educates them.
 The result: it can have a very powerful impact on the reader, generating interest in the product or service discussed.

 However, bear in mind it’s a very thin line both parties must walk.
-In most cases, the editor does not welcome an article that openly discusses the virtues, benefits, and features of the client’s products.
+In most cases, the editor does not welcome an article that is too promotional.
 That’s a form of advertising, sometimes called an “advertorial” and more recently referred to as “native advertising.”
 Publications charge for content like this no matter what the form.
 That’s how they make money.

 On the other side of the fence, the PR professional wants to get his/her client’s article in the publication.
 This is referred to as “earned media.”
-And they also want to be sure the virtues and benefits of the client’s products are made clear in the article.
-It sounds like it could be a tough act to put together, but there are both subtle and even direct ways that work for both parties.
+They also want to be sure the value of the client’s products are made clear in the article.
+It sounds like it could be a tough act to put together, but there are both subtle and direct ways that work for both parties.
 Among them are the following:

 Byline the article by the client

-Many publications actually prefer this.
-Then the client becomes the expert, the “thought leader” as they say.
+Many publications prefer this.
+The client becomes the expert, the “thought leader” as they say.
 Editors like to have thought leaders writing for them; the client likes to be viewed as a thought leader; and in the process one of their products is referenced in a tactful, subtle way.